-Every parent wants what is best for their child, but we often fail to understand and help our children.
+Every parent wants the best for their child, but sometimes, despite our love and good intentions, we struggle to truly understand and support them in the way they need.

 • MOTIVE